HeyTski/HeyTski/README.md

 * 🌍  I'm based in Cuiabá - MT and planning to move to São Paulo - SP
 * ✉️  You can contact me at [heitortski@gmail.com](mailto:heitortski@gmail.com)
-* 🤝  I'm open to collaborating on Ruby on Rails projects

 ### Skills